CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/soap/soapresponse.md

 ### ErrorMessage

-The ErrorMessage is used represent any errors.
+The ErrorMessage is used represent any errors that occurred when executing the SOAP request.

 | | |
 |--------------------|---------------------------|